teserk/magesim-for-sirus/readme.md

 # MageSim Wotlk

-Mage DPS simulator for WoW Wotlk Classic.
+Mage DPS simulator for WoW Sirus.

 [Live sim website](https://teserk.github.io/magesim-for-sirus/)

+Adapted Mage DPS simulator from Magesim (big thanks to Cheesehyvel).

 Backend is written in C++ and compiled with Emscripten into WebAssembly.\
 Frontend is written in Vue.js and SCSS and compiled with Laravel mix.